abusaidm/html-snippets/README.md

 # FAQ
 ## How to enable the snippets on a file other than html?
-Add the following code to the project settings.json or global settings.json :
+<s>Add the following code to the project settings.json or global settings.json :
 ```
 "files.associations": {
         // extension name : html